laravel/nova-docs/4.0/resources/repeater-field.md

 ]),
 ```

-## Repeater Fields

-While a `Repeatable` can use many of the same fields as your normal Nova resources and actions, they do not behave the same way.
-For instance, methods like `creationRules`, and `updateRules` do not work because the validation rules are the same for both creation and edit modes.
-Also, fields inside a `Repeatable` do not support dependent field (`dependsOn`) functionality.

-### Supported Fields for Repeatables
-The `Repeater` field allows for every field supported by Nova, except for the following:

-- HasOne
-- MorphOne
-- HasMany
-- MorphMany
-- BelongsTo
-- MorphTo
-- BelongsToMany
-- MorphToMany

-### Partially-supported Fields for Repeatables
-The following fields are partially supported.
-We are looking into adding full support for these fields soon.

-- File Field
-- Vapor File Field
-- Markdown Field
-- Trix Field

-The `Markdown`, and `Trix` fields support being used for text, but do not currently support attachments.

 ## Repeater Presets

-The Repeater field comes with three presets out-of-the-box: `Json`, `HasMany`, and `HasManyMorphable`.
-Each preset defines specific functionality for saving and retrieving repeatables from storage.
+The `Repeater` field includes three storage "presets" out-of-the-box: `Json`, `HasMany`, and `HasManyMorphable`.
+Each preset defines how the repeatable data is stored and retrieved from your database.

-For example, your `Invoice` Nova resource could use a `Repeater` field to edit the line items for an invoice.
-Using the `Laravel\Nova\Fields\Repeater\JSON` preset, those line items could be stored in a `line_items` JSON column.
-Alternatively, using the `HasMany` preset, the line items could be stored in a separate 'line_items' database table, with fields corresponding to each database column.
+For example, an `Invoice` resource could use a `Repeater` field to edit the line items for an invoice.
+Using the `Laravel\Nova\Fields\Repeater\JSON` preset, those line items would be stored in a `line_items` JSON column.
+However, when using the `HasMany` preset, the line items would be stored in a separate 'line_items' database table, with fields corresponding to each database column.

-In addition to the `JSON` and `HasMany` presets, the `Repeater` field also supports an additional preset, `HasManyMorphable`, which allows for storing repeatables in a `HasMany` relationship, while allowing for the related models to be polymorphic.
+In addition to the `JSON` and `HasMany` presets, the `Repeater` field also supports an additional preset, `HasManyMorphable`, which allows for storing repeatables in a `HasMany` relationship, while also allowing for the related models to be polymorphic.

 ### JSON Preset

 The `JSON` preset stores repeatables in a `JSON` column in your database.
-For example, the line items for and invoice could be store in a `line_items` column.
+For example, the line items for an invoice could be store in a `line_items` column.
 When a resource with a `Repeater` field using the `JSON` preset is saved, the repeatables are serialized and saved to the column.

-To use the `JSON` preset, simply call the `asJson` method on your `Repeater` instance:
+To use the `JSON` preset, simply invoke the `asJson` method on your `Repeater` field definition:

 ```php
 Repeater::make('Line Items', 'line_items')